 Collaboration offers several benefits including opportunities to:

 - Demonstrating the utility of available facilities

-- The program provides co-mentors with a travel fund (approx. USD$3K).
+- The program gives co-mentors access to a travel budget (approx. USD$2K).
 These funds should be used for research exchanges that build up the collaboration.
-Mentors may chose to either visit collaborators in China or pay for their collaborators to visit their research group in the US.
+Mentors may chose to either visit international collaborators or pay for their collaborators to visit their research group in the US.